Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/application/altinn-apps/app/app-backend/_index.md

 In this app template the App Backend is based on [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/) and is a [Web Api application](https://docs.microsoft.com/en-us/aspnet/core/web-api/).

-This App Backend exposes REST-Api's consumed by a optinal App Frontend and/or external systems / mobile apps.
+This App Backend exposes REST-Api's consumed by a optional App Frontend and/or external systems / mobile apps.
 The structure of the API's is documentet [here](/altinn-api/)

 The REST-APIS are implemented in different API-controllers and uses attribute based routing to identify the correct